TolikPylypchuk/SharpHook/SharpHook.Reactive/README.md

 Referer to the [SharpHook](https://www.nuget.org/packages/SharpHook) package for the basic usage guidelines.

 ### Reactive Global Hooks

+If you're using Rx.NET, you can use the SharpHook.Reactive package to integrate SharpHook with Rx.NET.

 SharpHook.Reactive provides the `IReactiveGlobalHook` interface along with a default implementation and an adapter which you can use to use to control the hook and subscribe to its observables.
 Here's a basic example: